Mirador Capital Partners LP Increases Stock Position in McGrath RentCorp (NASDAQ:MGRC)

 Mirador Capital Partners LP raised its holdings in McGrath RentCorp (NASDAQ:MGRC) by 4.7% during the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The institutional investor owned 14,583 shares of the financial services provider’s stock after purchasing an additional 650 shares during the period.
 Mirador Capital Partners LP’s holdings in McGrath RentCorp were worth $979,000 at the end of the most recent reporting period.

-In other news, VP John P. Skenesky sold 2,763 shares of the stock in a transaction on Friday, December 11th.
-The shares were sold at an average price of $63.03, for a total value of $174,151.89.
-Following the completion of the sale, the vice president now owns 11,269 shares of the company’s stock, valued at $710,285.07.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+In related news, VP John P. Skenesky sold 2,763 shares of the company’s stock in a transaction that occurred on Friday, December 11th.
+The shares were sold at an average price of $63.03, for a total transaction of $174,151.89.
+Following the completion of the transaction, the vice president now owns 11,269 shares of the company’s stock, valued at $710,285.07.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
 Also, VP David M. Whitney sold 4,000 shares of the stock in a transaction on Thursday, November 19th.
 The stock was sold at an average price of $64.06, for a total transaction of $256,240.00.
 Following the completion of the sale, the vice president now directly owns 2,095 shares of the company’s stock, valued at approximately $134,205.70.
 The disclosure for this sale can be found here.
 Insiders have sold 12,700 shares of company stock valued at $812,269 in the last ninety days.
 1.80% of the stock is currently owned by company insiders.

 Separately, Zacks Investment Research lowered shares of McGrath RentCorp from a “buy” rating to a “hold” rating in a research report on Wednesday, December 30th.